mindscan-de/BrightFlux/README.md

   * use default texts, which can be used to annotate timestamps
   * save video annotations to disk
   * load video annotations from disk

+* Proprietary Support - non published - proof of concept
+  * DataSource tokenizer based on a data frame and a hard-coded predefined/selected column which is further tokenized

 Also one note, just because the features are implemented somehow, it doesn't mean, that they are easy to use right now.
 Making things easy to use, comes at a cost, some parts must be reimplemented once or twice before